lrusso/PhaserSpritesheetCutter/README.md

 * Set the tileWidth and tileHeight values.
 * Click in the 'EXTRACT TILES' button.
 * You will see all the spritesheet frames as independant images.
-* Click in the 'DOWNLOAD ZIP' button.
+* Click in the 'DOWNLOAD ZIP FILE' button.

 ## Web: